lufemaho/py32-zig-blinky/README.md

 I took some inspiration from https://github.com/jaydcarlsons/py32-template and https://github.com/sphaerophoria/pico-zig.

 I used microzig's [regz](https://github.com/ZigEmbeddedGroup/microzig/tree/main/tools/regz) tool to generate the peripheral definitions and copied their mmio.zig, but stripped all code that referenced microzig itself.
-I also used it to generate a interrupt vector table.
+I also used regz to generate a basis for the interrupt vector table.
 However, in both cases I had to do some manual changes, because the svd file from PUYA seems to have several errors.
-This is microzig's license:
+I dont know anything about licenses, so just in case, this is microzig's license:

 Copyright (c) Zig Embedded Group contributors